kevinmcgrady/Flaggish/README.md

-# Flaggy
+# Flaggish

-Flaggy is a online feature flag manager
+Flaggish is a online feature flag manager